 - It self-sows so quickly, so if it has flowered previously, its seeds will have likely settled to the soil, leaving it to re-emerge the next spring.

 Fennel is not really attacked by pests, but seldom you will detect some aphids or whiteflies on its leaves.
-You can apply a pyrethrin-based insecticidal detergent to get rid of common pests.
+You can apply a pyrethrin-based insecticidal detergent to get rid of them.

 Snails crawl on wet leaves, mulch, and heavily planted gardens.
-Put on a rubber glove to handpick them and suffocate them in a bucket of soapy liquid.
+Put on a rubber glove to handpick them.

 Fennel thrives in deep, well-drained and moderately fertile soils.
-Loosen your soil a little before sowing and supplement with some fertilizer and a light soil for drainage.
+Loosen your soil a little before sowing and supplement with some fertilizer.
 However, it is not necessary to feed the soil throughout the growing period.

 Lighting and temperature conditions